 When they arrived, they’d discovered only traces of the plasma that had seeped into the sand, tinting the white grains pink.
 They’d desired raw, red gore and found only girly, rosy specks.
 They were not pleased.
 Nevertheless, they decided to stay.
 Now that they were no longer worshipped, they had nothing but time on their hands.
 Time to frolic in the surf.
 Time to drink mescal.
 Time to pick up some beach babes and time to catch some rays.
 Rain Gods, even desert Rain Gods, don’t get a lot of sun.

 They conjured skateboards with billowing sails and began cruising down the boardwalk.
 Tohil wore a vermillion speedo.
-His board was vivid blue sail with a grinning, yellow jaguar.
+His board was had vivid blue sail with a grinning, yellow jaguar.
 Chaac and Tlaloc wore brilliant fuchsia and hot-pink speedos respectively.
-Chaac’s blood red sail was sported a snake with cobalt scales, golden fangs and a long, pendulous nose.
+Chaac’s blood red sail sported a snake with cobalt scales, golden fangs and a long, pendulous nose.
 Tlaloc’s rainbow-plumed serpent was equally dazzling.

 They were second cousins.
 Chaac was, or had been, a rain god of the Mayans, while Tlaloc had thundered, lightning-ed, and wept over the Aztecs.